 Be honest about your expected salary.
 So how do you answer the GIS salary question during interviews?

 User groups are the lifeblood of any GIS community.
-They’re YOUR community and YOUR chance to really build a relationship with your peers.
+For whatever reason, GIS user groups are usually very active.
+They’re YOUR community and YOUR chance to really build relationships with your peers.

-One tip is to join your state, provincial or local GIS user group.
-Even though some communities are tight-knit, they sometimes offer student opportunities at conferences such as scholarships or volunteer presentations.
-Involvement in a GIS community goes a long way.
+One tip is to join your state, provincial, or local GIS user group.
+Even though some communities are tight-knit, they sometimes offer student opportunities at conferences like scholarships or volunteer presentations.
+Involvement in a GIS community such as on GIS day goes a long way.

-Network at your local URISA chapter.
-It’s a good start.
-Volunteer your time and join a GIS user group.
-Learn what GIS projects the GIS community is involved with.
-This is a good starting point to getting to know GIS influencers near you.
+Network or volunteer some time at your local URISA chapter.
+Explore what projects people are working on in the GIS community.
+This is a good starting point for getting to know GIS influencers near you.

 9 Consider GIS certification

-What four letter acronym demonstrates your education, professional experience and contributions to the profession of Geographical Information Systems? _ _ _ _
+What four-letter acronym demonstrates your education, professional experience, and contributions to the profession of GIS? _ _ _ _

 The big four-letter acronym is GISP (Geographic Information Systems Professional).
 And there are companies out there that look for those four letters after your name.

 You better believe it.
-GIS certification might just give you the edge over other candidates.
-After hundreds of candidates are filtered out and you’re down to the final four, the tie-breaker might be just be your GIS certification.
+GIS certification might just give you an edge over other candidates.
+After they filter out hundreds of candidates, that GIS certification might be the tie-breaker you need.

 READ MORE: GIS Certification: Is It Worth It?

-10 Know the GIS job boards: Find your GIS career
+10 Know the GIS job boards and find your GIS career

 - American Association of Geography Career Information